stephbuon/hansard-shiny/README.md

 What can you view with Hansard Viewer?

-Time
+### Langauge -> Word Context
 * Use to compare two decades
    - The default view are the raw word counts.
 Not very useful.

-        ◦ The default view are the raw word counts.
-Not very useful ◦ Tf-idf more interesting
+   - TF-IDF is more interesting
-    • Use a controlled vocabulary
+* Use a controlled vocabulary
-        ◦ Try ‘concerns’
+   - Try "concerns"
-    • Search for a word
+* Search for a word
-        ◦ Try ‘coal’
+   - Try "coal"
-        ◦ Adjust time
+   - Adjust time
-    • Custom search
+* Custom search
-        ◦ Try ‘terror’
+   - Try "terror"

-1. Item
-2. Item
-   * Mixed
-   * Mixed
-3. Item

-Speakers
+### Speakers
-    • Longest speakers
+* Longest Speakers
-        ◦ We wanted to understand who the most important speakers are.
-So here they are – by who spoke the most.
+  - We wanted to understand who the most important speakers are.
+So here they are - by who spoke the most.
-        ◦ Try mousing over: Mr. Brougham, 1820
+  - Try mousing over: Mr. Brougham, 1820
-    • Top speakers
+* Top speakers
-        ◦ All their words per year
+  - All their words per year
-        ◦ Bar charts below showing their favorite words
+  - Bar charts below showing their favorite words
-    • Speaker comparison
+* Speaker comparison
-        ◦ Default: raw count
+  - Default: raw count
-        ◦ Try: tf-idf measure
+  - Try: TF-IDF measure
-        ◦ Pull-down: adjective-noun collocates (will hang for a second)
+  - Pull-down: adjective-noun collocates (will hang for a second)

     • Debate titles
         ◦ Default: property list
         ◦ Add your own words